Once you have designed a game, you can publish it for learners to play. There’s two ways to publish games:

 Custom sessions are great when you want to facilitate a session in a live workshop setting (in person or virtual) with a limited number of players and in a specific time frame.
 The facilitator of the session will be able to:

 Use a game code to invite players beforehand or in real-time

-Create teams and assign roles for those who have joined, i.e. chose the exact grouping of players
+Create teams and assign roles for those who have joined, e.g. chose the exact grouping of players